Silvio Benedetto

-Silvio Benedicto Benedetto (Buenos Aires, March 21, 1938) is an Argentine painter and sculptor naturalized Italian.
+Silvio Benedicto Benedetto (March 21, 1938 – May 16, 2026) was an Argentine painter and sculptor who was a naturalized Italian.

-Biography
+Life and career

+Early life

-Silvio Benedetto was born in Buenos Aires, on March 21, 1938, from a family of artists of Italian origin.
-His grandfather Benito Caldarella was a photographer, portraitist; his mother Adela Caldarella was a painter, ceramist and prose actress; his father Juan Valente Benedetto was an actor and journalist in Buenos Aires, where he founded the first association of journalists.
+Silvio Benedetto was born in Buenos Aires on March 21, 1938, to a family of artists of Italian origin.
+His grandfather Benito Caldarella was a portrait photographer, his mother Adela Caldarella was a painter, ceramist and prose actress; his father Juan Valente Benedetto was an actor and journalist in Buenos Aires, where he founded the first association of journalists.

 Argentina from 1950

 In 1956, at the age of eighteen, he won the 1st Prize at the 2nd Biennial of Pan-American Sacred Art in Buenos Aires.
-Between 1957 and 1961 he made several solo exhibitions, including the "Museo Provincial de Bellas Artes" (now Museo Provincial de Bellas Artes Timoteo Navarro) of Tucumán.
+Between 1957 and 1961 his work was the subject of several solo exhibitions, including the "Museo Provincial de Bellas Artes" (now Museo Provincial de Bellas Artes Timoteo Navarro) of Tucumán.

 Italy from 1961

-In 1961 he moved to Italy and made some personal exhibitions in various galleries, including the "Penelope", the "Zanini", the "New Weight" in Rome, the "Compass" in Turin, the "De 'Foscherari" in Bologna and the "Gianferrari" in Milan).
-He settled permanently in Rome, collaborated with photographer David Racanelli in the foundation and initial management of the Gallery "Due Mondi".
+In 1961 he moved to Italy and has some solo exhibitions in various galleries, including the "Penelope", the "Zanini", the "New Weight" in Rome, the "Compass" in Turin, the "De 'Foscherari" in Bologna and the "Gianferrari" in Milan.
+He settled permanently in Rome and collaborated with photographer David Racanelli in the founding and initial management of the Gallery "Due Mondi".